 Support services – what and who do you need on a daily basis?

 You’ll need to find yourself a doctor (possibly a specialist of some kind), a dentist, hairdresser, vet, dog-minder, optician, car mechanic, beauty-therapist, possibly a cleaner etc. Do ask for recommendations from neighbours and local contacts.
 That’s how it works here and it will give you a good excuse to initiate a chat.

 Absolutely essential.
 Holidaymakers get by very well with restaurant Italian but when you have a property here then you need a much greater proficiency in all sorts of lexical areas or you will quickly find yourself at a disadvantage.
 It will be harder to make friends too.
 Some Sulmonesi do speak English but they are rarely where you need them – at the Comune, at the doctor’s, at the garage etc. Try to invest both time and money in learning at least to a level where you can then self-study and / or make friends with someone to help you develop your conversational skills.

 Tax and Financial Affairs

 At some stage, most people will require the help of a commercialista – something between an accountant and a business advisor.
 Not everyone will pay tax here, or need to submit an annual Italian tax return, but there will be a steady succession of things where you will need help understanding ‘the system’.
 TOP TIP: Find that person before you really need them.

 Ongoing help and advice

 There are plenty of people who will willingly help you here – either on a casual, friendly basis or on a more professional basis for an appropriate fee.
-You may also like to join one of the many online forums for expats in Italy.
-There is one specifically aimed at those living here in Abruzzo which you may find useful in the early stages.
-It can be found at www.abruzzolutely.co.uk
+You may also like to join one of the many Facebook groups for expats in Italy.
+We started one specifically aimed at those living here in Sulmona which you may find useful.
+It can be found here.